UD-UD/UserManagementUsingJPA2/README.md

 # UserManagementUsingJPA2
-Resigned  the user management app by using JPA 2
+Redesigned the user management app by using JPA 2.
+Technologies used :
+Spring MVC 4
+Hibernate 4
+MySql